 Clayburn real estate guide & listings for sale

-Single detached homes are the main housing type, representing many dwellings in Clayburn, while duplexes and townhouses make up most of the remaining housing stock.
-Around 30% of properties in this area were constructed in the 1990s, while most of the remaining buildings were built in the 1960s and the 1980s.
-This neighbourhood also has quite a good variety of unit sizes - there is a higher proportion of four or more bedroom homes in this part of Abbotsford.
-Homeowners occupy around 85% of the dwellings in the neighbourhood and the rest are rented.
+In Clayburn, roughly 60% of buildings are single detached homes, while duplexes and townhouses are also present in the housing stock.
+Around 30% of properties in this area were built between 1990 and 2000, while most of the remaining buildings were constructed in the 1960s and the 1980s.
+This neighbourhood offers mainly three bedroom and four or more bedroom homes.
+Homeowners occupy about 85% of the units in Clayburn and 15% are rented.